brookstaylorjr/MACKtrack/README.md

 ```

 ## Basic usage using the GUI
-1. Once downloaded, add the UCSDcellTrack folder, and all sub-folders, to your MATLAB path.
-2. To launch, type `UCSDcellTrack` at the MATLAB command prompt.
+1. To launch, type `UCSDcellTrack` at the MATLAB command prompt.
-3. A window will open, allowing you to personalize locations for your computer: in order to allow tracking on a computational server, then later analysis of the results on another machine, UCSDcellTrack creates composite paths for both the input microscopy images and the output data: you choose the "mount" location for (e.g.) a NAS containing images or data, and then specify a subdirectory under that location.
+2. A window will open, allowing you to personalize locations for your computer: in order to allow tracking on a computational server, then later analysis of the results on another machine, UCSDcellTrack creates composite paths for both the input microscopy images and the output data: you choose the "mount" location for (e.g.) a NAS containing images or data, and then specify a subdirectory under that location.
 If images or data are stored locally, just specify your file root (`/` or `C:\`).
-4. Set parameters, then test and initiate tracking/measurement from the UCSDcellTrack GUI.
+3. Set parameters, then test and initiate tracking/measurement from the UCSDcellTrack GUI.
 Measured trajectories will be saved to `AllMeasurements.mat`
-5. In order to explore results, a general-purpose tool is included.
+4. In order to explore results, a general-purpose tool is included.
 Launch this by typing `UCSDcellQuery` at the MATLAB command prompt, then navigate to, and load, your newly-saved `AllMeasurements.mat` file.

 ## Analyzing experiments from a spreadsheet
 1. Establish a set of parameters that works for the set(s) to be tracked using the GUI, and save in the `Parameters` folder.